Forensic Audit and Case Studies

 Mathematical equations like J-score can help to identify the creative accounting, were not considered by the rating agencies.

-Auditors were also made party to the scam.
-In addition to the audit, they were also performing assurance services for the client.
+Auditors were also part of the scam.
+They didn’t just do audits; they also provided assurance services to the client.

 Certifications for Forensic Audit Profession